xcore/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

 Run the Application
 +++++++++++++++++++

    #.
-Click on the ``Run`` icon (the white arrow in the green circle) and wait for the configuration completion messages in XDE console for all UARTs before proceeding to the next step.
-   #.
 Open the configured terminal client application console on the host computer
    #.
-Press any key on console.
-A user menu will be displayed
+Click on the ``Run`` icon (the white arrow in the green circle) and wait for the application running message in XDE console for all UARTs before proceeding to the next step.
    #.
+A user menu will be displayed on terminal client application console
+   #.
 Key in ``e`` to enter echo mode.
 Type in any character from thekey board and application echoes the key pressed.
 In order to get back to user menu, press ``Esc`` key.
    #.
 Key in ``r`` to enter reconfiguration mode.
-Key in new baud rate value (select one of the values from 115200, 57600, 38400, 19200, 9600, 4800, 600) followed by CR (Enter) key.
-The UART will be reconfigured (XDE console will display the value entered).
+Select a new baud rate value (choose 1 for 115200 baud, 2 for 57600 baud, 3 for 9600 baud and 4 for 600 baud selection).
+The UART will be reconfigured (XDE console will display the reconfigured value).
 The terminal console should be reopened with the new selected baud rate.
 Press ``h`` to display user menu.
    #.
+Key in ``f`` in order to transfer a file through UART 0.
+Use file upload option if it is supported by terminal client application or type in the Console window and then press Ctrl+D to send the data and recieve it for display.
+In order to get back to user menu, press ``Esc`` key.
+   #.
 Key in ``b`` in order to pipe data through UART channels 1-7.
 Type in the Console window and then press Ctrl+D to send the data through 7 channels and recieve it for display.
 Hardware setup for Pipe option should be as shown in the Loopback Connections Figure above.
-If the connection to any of the channels is disconnected you will not see data received back and a message is displayed on the terminal saying that Muart pipe is broken.
+If the connection to any of the channels is disconnected you will not see data received back and a message is displayed on the terminal console saying that the Muart pipe is broken.
    #.
 If you successfully sent characters using the ``b`` option above, verify that the MUART pipe through all uarts is indeed present by removing one of the jumpers, repreating the ``b``, ``CTRL-D`` sequence above upon which an error message regarding the broken pipe should be displayed.
    #.
 Key in ``h`` in order to display user menu.
 This help is displayed any time during execution by pressing ``Esc`` key followed by ``h``

 .. figure:: images/help_menu.png